 Video: Breathing Exercises: 4-7-8 Breath

 Conscious breathing takes various forms.
 Dr. Weil believes each variety can be a useful tool for achieving a desired mental or physical state.
-As the Zen Buddhist monk Thích Nhất Hạnh puts it, “Feelings come and go like clouds in a windy sky.
+As the late Zen Buddhist monk Thích Nhất Hạnh put it, “Feelings come and go like clouds in a windy sky.
 Conscious breathing is my anchor.”

 The 4-7-8 Breath (also known as the Relaxing Breath) is the perfect, portable stress antidote, as it puts the practitioner in a relaxed state almost immediately.
 As Dr. Weil demonstrates, It takes almost no time, requires no equipment and can be done anywhere.